 Advanced Micro Devices (AMD) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the chipmaker had gained 22.04% over the past month.
-This has outpaced the Computer and Technology sector's gain of 5.14% and the S&P 500's gain of 4.3% in that time.
+Prior to today's trading, shares of the chipmaker had gained 18.63% over the past month.
+This has outpaced the Computer and Technology sector's loss of 1.9% and the S&P 500's gain of 0.33% in that time.

-Investors will be hoping for strength from AMD as it approaches its next earnings release.
-The company is expected to report EPS of $0.05, down 54.55% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.26 billion, down 23.78% from the year-ago period.
+AMD will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.08, down 42.86% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.52 billion, down 13.39% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for AMD.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for AMD.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-AMD is currently a Zacks Rank #4 (Sell).
+The Zacks Consensus EPS estimate has moved 2.12% lower within the past month.
+AMD currently has a Zacks Rank of #3 (Hold).

-Investors should also note AMD's current valuation metrics, including its Forward P/E ratio of 43.23.
-This valuation marks a premium compared to its industry's average Forward P/E of 20.
+In terms of valuation, AMD is currently trading at a Forward P/E ratio of 48.92.
+This represents a premium compared to its industry's average Forward P/E of 17.25.

-It is also worth noting that AMD currently has a PEG ratio of 1.41.
+Also, we should mention that AMD has a PEG ratio of 1.59.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Semiconductors industry currently had an average PEG ratio of 1.58 as of yesterday's close.
+The Electronics - Semiconductors was holding an average PEG ratio of 1.65 at yesterday's closing price.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 219, which puts it in the bottom 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.

 Click to get this free report